Skip to main content

 Facts

 CAO sought asylum in the UK accompanied by two children.
-Her case is that she faced domestic violence at the hands of her husband on return to Nigeria and her daughter would be subject to FGM.
+Her claim stated that she faced domestic violence at the hands of her husband on return to Nigeria and her daughter would be subject to FGM.

 The Secretary of State for the Home Department ('SSHD') did not accept her account of domestic abuse or find it plausible that her daughter was at risk of FGM.
 CAO appealed to the First-Tier Tribunal ('FTT').